Jerc007/Hardware_Evaluation_Environment/README.md

  fault-injection simulation time(s): 75.3150038719
  fault analysis time(s): 3.61250519753
 ```
-Including execution times per each of the three steps, a general overview of the faults analyzed and their initial classifications.

 **It is worth noting that according to the observable categories names, these can be indiferently:**